Why do we define a scope?

 As much as it is tempting to do that, a Scoping / SOW document needs to be created.
 Always stemming from the defined goals of your users, this is a document in its simplest form, outlining the following:

 - What you want the website to do - from a frontend and backend point of view.

 - From this, there will be additions of resources, design, environments, integrations and technologies.

 For Technical Eyes Only?

 There is a common misconception that a Scoping / SOW document will be purely technical and therefore full of lots of technical jargon.
 This could not be further from the truth.
-The Scoping / SOW document will be collaborated on by the project manager, the client, designers, developers to ensure all are on the same page.
-Whilst it will contain technical information for any development, this will sit alongside other information relating to the development in a clear and concise manner.
+The Scoping / SOW document will be collaborated on by the project manager, the client, designers, and developers to ensure all are on the same page.
+Whilst it will contain technical information for any development, this will sit alongside other information relating to the development in a clearly and concisely.